 Eventually we got as far as Clew Bay on the west coast, which had been our target.
 The wind kindly turned round and brought us back to Dingle.
 Both crossings of the Shannon estuary were fast reaches enabling us to cover the 81 miles between Aran Islands and Dingle in daylight – great sailing!

 Then it all turned a bit sour with several gales in July.
 But we found good shelter for each of them in Kenmare, Bantry and eventually up the Ilen River near Baltimore.

-On the way back to the Scillies, I got a reefing line round a winch, and it broke when we gybed; and in the Scillies the cabin heating packed up and the outboard would not start.
+On the way back to the Scilly Isles, I got a reefing line round a winch, and it broke when we gybed; and in the Scilly Isles the cabin heating packed up and the outboard would not start.
 The reefing line was repaired in Falmouth with the help of Marc from Midday Sun.